 How do you know if the ultrasonic algae control will work in your pond?

 Simply said, with the naked eye you probably won't know for sure.
 It's safe to say that your odds of success are still pretty good as the sonic system we tried worked in most of the more common algae types we see in the Midwest, apart from the more plant like Macrophytic types.

-To be totally certain however, the best route to go is to do a rental/trial of an ultrasound system in your pond.
-Details on this program can be found below.
 In the end, we haven't found any preliminary test that can be 100% accurate, however actually running a system in a pond for about 60 days will provide conclusive proof of whether the technology will work appropriately for your needs.

 To conclude this report on the ultrasonic algae control systems, we found that the products do work well on certain types of algae.
 They have the ability to limit or eliminate the use of any chemical applications to a pond, which we're totally in favor of.